 If I can complement the film on anything, it’s that the aesthetics do match the trailers.
 Getting Roger Deakins of Shawshank and Blade Runner 2049 fame to run the cinematography means that each shot looks stunning.
 Just stunning enough that it really hopes you can ignore how stilted everyone sounds while they discuss vacant themes.
 But good visuals shouldn’t be used as a deflection from story and characterization, especially if you’re pulling directly from the source material.

 Verdict: 1 out of 5 Stars

 Books aren’t movies and, when adapting a book to the big screen, it’s best not to make the presentation of a movie feel like reading a book.
 Without a first person narrative, watching The Goldfinch is like trying to piece together a character’s inner thoughts without the dialogue sections.
-And a story about coping with sadness and grief should be emotionally compelling, rather than hit upon past clichés.
-The irony isn’t lost: The Goldfinch likely tried to be too faithful an adaption, hindering its ability to stand out on its own merits.
+And a story about coping with sadness and grief should be emotionally compelling, rather clichéd.
+The irony isn’t lost: The Goldfinch being too faithful an adaption hindered its ability to stand on its own merits.